 Why your company should have a business page on Facebook

-Globally there are more than one billion active Facebook users and in Spain nearly 24 million people use Facebook, way more than any other social media platform.
-The highest percentage of users are from 25-54, with slightly more women than men using it.
+Globally there are more than 2.9 billion active Facebook users (October 2022) and in Spain 73% of people online use Facebook.
+It is the biggest social media channel in the world and is popular with people of all ages, particularly with users aged from 18-54.
 People use Facebook to search for information and interact with companies online and it’s a very powerful tool.

 What is the difference between a personal profile and a business page?